-In meeting CoAEMSP standards the definition of formative and summative must be understood.
+In meeting CoAEMSP standards, the definition of formative and summative must be understood.

-Formative: The student conducting the assessment or skill along with developing and implementing the treatment plan with assistance from evaluator.
+Formative: The student conducts the assessment or skill while developing and implementing the treatment plan with assistance from the evaluator.

-Summative: With minimal to no assistance.
+Summative: The student performs with minimal to no assistance.